simkej/nvim-conf/README.md

 # nvim-conf
-Preconfigured for C and Lua.
+Preconfigured for C, Rust and Lua.